nanograv/holodeck/docs/source/getting_started.rst

 Components (1) and (2) can be produced in a variety of ways described below and, indeed, in numerous combinations of these methods.

-   (A) **Cosmological hydrodynamic simulations** strive to model the fundamental processes underlying galaxy and star formation to produce populations of galaxies, including galaxy mergers, and often massive black holes.
+   (A) :ref:`Cosmological hydrodynamic simulations <pop-discrete>` strive to model the fundamental processes underlying galaxy and star formation to produce populations of galaxies, including galaxy mergers, and often massive black holes.
-   (B) **Semi-analytic models (SAMs)** use relatively simple analytic prescriptions for properties of galaxy and MBHs, typically calibrated to observations, to produce initial populations of binary MBHs.
+   (B) :ref:`Semi-analytic models (SAMs) <pop-sams>` use relatively simple analytic prescriptions for properties of galaxy and MBHs, typically calibrated to observations, to produce initial populations of binary MBHs.
-   (C) **Semi-empirical models (SEMs)** are similar to SAMs, but rely more strongly on observational relationships, and are typically much more complex/comprehensive, often including models for not only galaxy populations but even the internal structure of galaxies and their co-evolution with MBHs.
+   (C) `Semi-empirical models (SEMs)` [*Not currently implemented in Holodeck*] are similar to SAMs, but rely more strongly on observational relationships, and are typically much more complex/comprehensive, often including models for not only galaxy populations but even the internal structure of galaxies and their co-evolution with MBHs.
 In this way, SEMs are somewhere in-between SAMs and hydrodynamic simulations, but rely heavily on observations of populations of galaxies and MBHs/AGNs.
-   (D) **Observational catalogs** can also be used to construct binary population more directly, e.g. by starting from  observed AGN or quasars, and prescribing the occurrence rates of binaries.
+   (D) :ref:`Observational catalogs <pop-obs>` can also be used to construct binary population more directly, e.g. by starting from  observed AGN or quasars, and prescribing the occurrence rates of binaries.
 These observational catalogs will typically use components of SAMs, SEMs, or hydrodynamic simulations to complement the directly observed properties of systems.

 Component (3) always requires the same type of implementation: some level of semi-analytic modeling of the physical interactions between MBHBs and the environments of their surrounding galactic nuclei.
 The physical processes which mediate *"binary hardening"*, the process of extracting energy and angular momentum to allow the binary orbit to shrink, cannot be resolved directly in either cosmological hydrodynamic simulations or observations which are currently both limited to physical scales :math:`r \gtrsim 100 \, \mathrm{pc}` where the most massive MBHBs are only just starting to gravitationally interact with each other.

+.. _pop-sams:

 Semi-Analytic Models
 --------------------